 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a stimulant that gives you a burst of energy and keeps you awake.
-Caffeine is added to drinks, supplements, medicines, and herbal products.
-Caffeine can raise your blood pressure and heart rate.
-It may cause you to feel jittery, anxious, or dizzy.
-It can also cause indigestion, headache, dehydration, and trouble sleeping.
+Caffeine can also raise your blood pressure and heart rate.
+Caffeine occurs naturally in cocoa beans, tea leaves, and coffee beans.
+It is also added to drinks, food, supplements, medicines, and herbal products.

 Safe intake of caffeine: